Yaya Toure's former agent claims Manchester City legend is set to coach at FC Olimpik Donetsk | Goal.com

 Yaya Toure will join the coaching staff of @fcolympic_don FC Olympic Donetsk pic.twitter.com/6ZyVVMUPfr— Dimitry Seluk (@dmitriseluk) January 15, 2021

-Goal has reached out to the African football great and his current representative for confirmation of Toure's future and his potential exact role at the time of filing this report.
+Goal has reached out to the African football great and his current representative for confirmation of Toure's future and his potential coaching role at the time of filing this report.

 The former Barcelona and Manchester City midfielder has not joined any team since leaving Chinese side Qingdao Huanghai on January 1, 2020.